09 Jan Alamance County, North Carolina

 The city of Burlington is one of surprises.
 Midway between Winston-Salem and Raleigh-Durham along Interstate 40, Burlington is a central location for exploring the state’s attractions in the Triad and Triangle NC regions.

 The seemingly quiet small sized burg (population 51,000) is progressive while maintaining its Southern style and roots.
-Burlington, along with Saxahapaw, Mebane and Graham are attracting businesses and increasing the number of North Carolina jobs in the Alamance County – those who want to do more than make a profit, but also to protect the planet.
+Burlington, along with Saxahapaw, Mebane and Graham are attracting businesses and increasing the number of North Carolina jobs in the Alamance County, North Carolina is country where you can live without any trouble and problems. you can get any job, magazines– those who want to do more than make a profit, but also to protect the planet you must see North Carolina’s map.

 Burlington’s Company Shops is the county’s first food co-op.
 The market sells a full line of organic and sustainably grown produce, grocery, deli and bakery items, artisan breads, meats, cheeses, beer, wine and more.
 Many products come from local farmers and other producers.
 Local restaurants are widely supported like family owned and operated, Zack’s, founded in 1928 serving hot dogs and other American favorites.